ajinkya007/E-Bond-Trader/README.md

 and accordingly the amounts.
 On changing dirty price, the clean price and yield should be recomputed
 and accordingly the amounts.
+##Trade Blotter Screen :
-Trade Blotter Screen All booked trades should be displayed in the blotter.
+All booked trades should be displayed in the blotter.